-Prof. Christoph Krauß, Head of the Department Cyber-Physical Systems and Automotive Security at Fraunhofer SIT and Professor of Network Security at Darmstadt University of Applied Sciences, is Program Chair of the Computer Science in Cars Symposium (CSCS) 2021.
+Prof. Christoph Krauß, Professor of Network Security at Darmstadt University of Applied Sciences, is Program Chair of the Computer Science in Cars Symposium (CSCS) 2021.
 CSCS is the ACM flagship event in the field of Car IT with a focus on artificial intelligence and security for autonomous vehicles.

 Two papers from the ATHENE SAD research area were accepted at this year's “International Conference on Availability, Reliability and Security”, ARES for short.
 ARES highlights different aspects of security, focusing mainly on the crucial connection between availability, reliability and security.